 For more PC news, reviews and features go to the PCGamesN homepage.

-We’ve collected together the best zombie games on PC.
-They range from survival simulation to period Lovecraftian co-op, via a shambling detour through tower defence and post-apocalyptic parkour.
+That's why we’ve collected the best zombie games on PC.
+They range from survival simulation to period Lovecraftian co-op, via a shambling detour through tower defence and post-zombie apocalypse parkour.
 By the end, you'll know which to invite into your safehouse and which to axe off at the wrist.

 Call of Duty: Black Ops III